In the field of mechanical engineering, we offer taught degrees in:

 As well as seeking graduates in mechanical engineering, manufacturing engineering and engineering mathematics, we welcome applicants with degrees in physics, chemistry, chemical engineering and mathematics.

-Most research students proceed to the degree of Ph.D. which requires three years full time study or five years part time study.
-The degree of M.Phil. is available for candidates who cannot commit this length of time.
+Most research students proceed to a PhD, which requires three years full time study or five years part time study.
+An MPhil degree is available for candidates who cannot commit this length of time.
 You might be interested in looking at our research pages.

-The School was highly placed in the Research Assessment Exercise 2008 - see our news item for details.
-We were placed 10th in the country for research quality, with 65% of our research rated as 'world-leading' or 'internationally-leading'.
+The School was highly placed in the Research Excellence Framework (REF) 2014.
+We were placed in the top quartile for world-leading outputs, with 81% of our research rated as 'world-leading' or 'internationally-excellent'.

 Our School offers postgraduate opportunities in many areas of engineering.
 We have a strong postgraduate culture with excellent facilities and good contacts with industry.
 Our multidisciplinary staff expertise allows a multifaceted approach to research and postgraduate study.

-If you’re working or studying in the UK and considering postgraduate study, Newcastle University’s Postgraduate Open/Information Days and Study Fairs are a great way to find out more.
-Details are available at Postgraduate Open Day.
+If you’re working or studying in the UK and considering postgraduate study, Newcastle University’s Postgraduate Open Day and Study Fairs are a great way to find out more.